 1944 Robert Wright and George Forrest put words to classical themes by Edvard Grieg to create the operetta Song of Norway, based on Grieg's life.
 It runs 860 performances at the Imperial Theatre, helped by George Balanchine's choreography, and the success of the song "Strange Music."

 1990 A revival of Moss Hart's Light Up the Sky opens Off-Broadway at the Roundabout Theatre Company.
 Elaine Bromka, Charles Keating, and Betsy Joslyn are featured in the cast under the direction of Larry Carpenter.
-The original production of the show was produced on Broadway in 1948 for 214 performances.
 A week following the opening, Jason Alexander replaces cast member Bruce Weitz.

 1999 Off-Off-Broadway's Jean Cocteau Repertory Theatre begins its 2000 season with On the Razzle, Tom Stoppard's take on Viennese playwright Johann Nestroy's Einen Jux will er sich machen.
 The play is the same source that inspired Thornton Wilder's The Matchmaker, which in turn inspired Jerry Herman's Hello, Dolly!
 Cocteau Rep is no stranger to Stoppard works, as they have previously produced Travesties, Rosencrantz and Guildenstern Are Dead, and Rough Crossing.

-2001 Signature Theatre's "environmental" staging of the musical Grand Hotel—spilling from the stage to the seating and out into the lobby—begins previews in Arlington, VA.
+2001 Signature Theatre's "environmental" staging of the musical Grand Hotel—spilling from the stage to the seating and out into the lobby—begins previews in Arlington, Virginia.